cbernet/nbspellcheck/README.md

 * [nltk](http://www.nltk.org/) : python natural language toolkit
 * [pyspellchecker](https://pypi.org/project/pyspellchecker/) : python spell checker

+that are doing all the heavy lifting.

-I made this real fast, and the script is not perfect yet.
+I made this real fast, and the user interface can be improved.
 Please don't hesitate to send a PR.